Cyberbullying And Sexual Shaming: Teenage bullying at its worst!

 When cyberbullying turns into sexual shaming, with one teen who decided to tell her peers it’s got to stop.
+According to statistics from sites, like BroadbandSearch, 87% of young people have seen cyberbullying happening on their social media.

 In Nathaniel Hawthorne’s “The Scarlet Letter,” the sexually-shamed woman wore her shame with a capital A. But that three hundred and fifty years ago.
 The new scarlet letter is harder to shake.